aaronspring/pymistral/README.md

 # pymistral

-parallel, effective and efficient computation via slurm and dask on our supercomputer
+Wrapper for parallel, effective and efficient computations via slurm and dask on our supercomputer

 # Contact